rancher/docs/versioned_docs/version-2.5/pages-for-subheaders/cis-scan-guides.md

 The EKS and GKE cluster scan profiles are based on CIS Benchmark versions that are specific to those types of clusters.

-In order to pass the "Hardened" profile, you will need to follow the steps on the <a href="security/#rancher-hardening-guide" target="_blank">hardening guide</a> and use the `cluster.yml` defined in the hardening guide to provision a hardened cluster.
+In order to pass the "Hardened" profile, you will need to follow the steps on the [hardening guide](./rancher-security.md#rancher-hardening-guide) and use the `cluster.yml` defined in the hardening guide to provision a hardened cluster.

 # About Skipped and Not Applicable Tests

-For a list of skipped and not applicable tests, refer to <a href="cis-scans/skipped-tests" target="_blank">this page.</a>
+For a list of skipped and not applicable tests, refer to [this page](../explanations/integrations-in-rancher/cis-scans/skipped-and-not-applicable-tests.md).

 For now, only user-defined skipped tests are marked as skipped in the generated report.